TelescopeAI/cortex/frontend/cortex/app/components/charts/README.md

 - `type`: Type of donut chart to render (optional)
 - `hideLegend`: If true, hides the chart legend (optional)

+### Stacked Chart Components

+#### StackedBarChart.vue
+Wrapper for stacked bar charts with props similar to `BarChart`:
+- `data`: Array of data objects
+- `categories`: Record mapping category keys to `BulletLegendItemInterface` objects
+- `yAxis`: Array of property keys from the data object to be used for y-axis values
+- `xFormatter`: Function that formats x-axis tick labels
+- Automatically enables stacking with `stack: 'total'` in ECharts

+#### StackedLineChart.vue
+Wrapper for stacked line charts with props similar to `LineChart`:
+- `data`: Array of data objects
+- `categories`: Record mapping category keys to `BulletLegendItemInterface` objects
+- `xFormatter`: Function that formats x-axis tick labels
+- Automatically enables stacking with `stack: 'total'` in ECharts
+- Includes subtle area styling for better visual separation

+#### NormalStackedArea.vue
+Wrapper for stacked area charts with props similar to `AreaChart`:
+- `data`: Array of data objects
+- `categories`: Record mapping category keys to `BulletLegendItemInterface` objects
+- `xFormatter`: Function that formats x-axis tick labels
+- Automatically enables stacking with `stack: 'total'` in ECharts
+- Uses solid area styling for clear data representation

+#### GradientStackedArea.vue
+Wrapper for gradient stacked area charts with enhanced visual appeal:
+- `data`: Array of data objects
+- `categories`: Record mapping category keys to `BulletLegendItemInterface` objects
+- `xFormatter`: Function that formats x-axis tick labels
+- Automatically enables stacking with `stack: 'total'` in ECharts
+- Includes gradient area styling from solid color to transparent for modern aesthetics

 ## Usage

 ### Basic Usage